Logo of Landscape Atlas

 Why Proper Drainage Matters in Pleasanton

 A well-designed drainage system does more than just keep your basement dry.
-In Pleasanton, managing stormwater runoff is a community effort to protect local creeks and the broader watershed1.
+In Pleasanton, managing stormwater runoff is a community effort to protect local creeks and the broader watershed.
 When water pools in your yard or flows unchecked, it can lead to soil erosion, foundation cracks, mold growth, and damaged plants.
-More importantly, uncontrolled runoff can carry pollutants like fertilizers, pesticides, and pet waste into the storm drain system, which often flows untreated into local waterways1.
+More importantly, uncontrolled runoff can carry pollutants like fertilizers, pesticides, and pet waste into the storm drain system, which often flows untreated into local waterways.
 Implementing effective site grading and water diversion strategies safeguards your property's structural integrity and contributes to cleaner water for the entire Tri-Valley area.

 Common Yard Drainage Solutions